thepetronics/petrojs/README.md

 A JavascriptFramework

-Simply include Script and Follow the instructions given in example
+Simply include Script and Follow Use the Framework

-To Download Project From Website Goto http://petrojs.thepetronics.com/
+To Download Project and see examples or api documentation goto Website http://petrojs.thepetronics.com/

 Our hosted CDN http://petroapis.thepetronics.com/ajax/libs/petrojs/1.0.0/petrojs.js